pssguy/epldata/README.md

   * If anyone wants to develop commercially please get in touch at agcur@rogers.com

 ## Acknowledgements

-    I would like to thank my brother, Stuart, for providing all the goal and assist data for many years Also the [soccerbase web site](www.soccerbase.com) has been a great reference source
+I would like to thank my brother, Stuart Clark, for providing all the goal and assist data for many years Also the [soccerbase web site](www.soccerbase.com) has been a great reference source

-    In addition developers of all the R packages I have used. pride of place going to the RStudio team and Carson Sievert for the OpenScience plotly package
+In addition, the developers and maintainers of all the R packages I have used; pride of place going to the RStudio team and Carson Sievert for the, ropensci, plotly package